 See this excerpt from the Philadelphia Centennial Exhibition homepage for an overview.

-Expenses incurred by damages to Baily’s plates at the Exhibition were eventually underwritten by both the Municipal Council of Hobart and the Colonial Secretary, but the case sent to Port Arthur does not appear to be associated with any official document apart from a simple ship’s cargo list.
+Expenses incurred by the case of photographic glass arriving from London under false orders by Anson which Baily retrieved from Customs in January 1875 were eventually underwritten by both the Municipal Council of Hobart and the Colonial Secretary, but the case sent to Port Arthur does not appear to be associated with any official document apart from a simple ship’s cargo list.

 Mr Nevin arrives at Port Arthur aboard the Harriet, May 8th, 1874